mpampuch/git-notes/README.md

 ```

 - The `--wait` flag tells Git to pause until you close the VS Code window.
-- Make sure `code` is in your system’s path.
+- Make sure `code` is in your system's path.
 If not, follow platform-specific instructions to add it.

 ### Step 3. **Edit Global Git Config File**